Last updated 29 January 2022

 This rule gives priority to pedestrians wishing to cross at junctions.
 For example, drivers, motorcyclists, horse riders, or cyclists should give way to pedestrians crossing or waiting to cross a road into which or from which they are turning.

 The final H3 rule states that drivers “should not cut across cyclists, horse riders, or horse-drawn vehicles going ahead when turning into or out of a junction or changing direction or lane, just as you would not turn across the path of another motor vehicle.”

 As stated earlier, there are over 50 updates.
 A full list of the changes can be found via the links at the bottom of the page.

 Here are just a few of the changes being brought in:

-Rules are also being tightened with regard to the use of mobile phones while driving.
-Currently, it is illegal to text or call someone using a hand-held device whilst driving, except in the event of an emergency.
-Now, it bans drivers from taking photos and videos, searching through playlists, or playing games.
-Drivers also face a £200 fixed penalty notice and six points on their licence if caught.
+Rules have also been tightened with regard to the use of mobile phones while driving.
+Previously, it was illegal to text or call someone using a hand-held device whilst driving, except in the event of an emergency.
+Now, it also bans drivers from taking photos and videos, searching through playlists, or playing games.
+Drivers face a £200 fixed penalty notice and six points on their licence if caught.

 Loopholes in the law are being closed as drivers only commit an offence if they use it for ‘interactive communications’ such as phone calls or texting.